-- Communications: The PIC24FJ128GA family incorporates a range of serial communication peripherals to handle a range of application requirements.
-All devices are equipped with two independent UARTs with built-in IrDA encoder/decoders.
-There are also two independent SPI modules, and two independent IC modules that support both Master and Slave modes of operation. - Parallel Master/Enhanced Parallel Slave Port: One of the general purpose I/O ports can be reconfigured for enhanced parallel data communications.
+- Communications: The PIC24FJ64GA004 family incorporates a range of serial communication peripherals to handle a range of application requirements.
+There are two independent I2C modules that support both Master and Slave modes of operation.
+Devices also have, through the peripheral pin select feature, two independent UARTs with built-in IrDA encoder/decoders and two SPI modules. - Peripheral Pin Select: The peripheral pin select feature allows most digital peripherals to be mapped over a fixed set of digital I/O pins.
+Users may independently map the input and/or output of any one of the many digital peripherals to any one of the I/O pins. - Parallel Master/Enhanced Parallel Slave Port: One of the general purpose I/O ports can be reconfigured for enhanced parallel data communications.
 In this mode, the port can be configured for both master and slave operations, and supports 8-bit and 16-bit data transfers with up to 16 external address lines in Master modes. - Real-Time Clock/Calendar: This module implements a full-featured clock and calendar with alarm functions in hardware, freeing up timer resources and program memory space for use of the core application. - 10-Bit A/D Converter: This module incorporates programmable acquisition time, allowing for a channel to be selected and a conversion to be initiated without waiting for a sampling period, as well as faster sampling speeds.